Apalachin meeting

-Leading up to the Apalachin meeting
+Background

 Genovese's bid for power

 On June 18, 1936, Luciano crime family boss Lucky Luciano was sentenced to 30 to 50 years in state prison, along with others.
 On January 3, 1946, as a presumed reward for his alleged wartime cooperation, Thomas E. Dewey reluctantly commuted Luciano's pandering sentence on condition that he did not resist deportation to Italy.
 Luciano accepted the deal, although he still maintained that he was a US citizen and not subject to deportation.
 On February 10, Luciano's ship sailed from Brooklyn harbor for Italy.
 This was the last time he saw the U.S. On February 28, after a 17-day voyage, Luciano's ship arrived in Naples.
 On arrival, Luciano told reporters he would probably reside in Sicily.

-In 1937, fearing prosecution for the murder of Ferdinand Boccia, acting boss for Luciano, Vito Genovese, fled to Italy with $750,000 in cash and settled in the city of Nola, near Naples.
+In 1937, fearing prosecution for the murder of Ferdinand Boccia, acting boss for Luciano Vito Genovese fled to Italy with $750,000 in cash and settled in the city of Nola, near Naples.
 With Genovese's departure, Frank Costello became acting boss.
 During the mid-1950s, Vito Genovese decided to move against Costello.
 However, Genovese needed to also remove Costello's strong ally on the commission, Albert Anastasia, the boss of the Anastasia crime family.
 Genovese was soon conspiring with Carlo Gambino, Anastasia's underboss, to remove Anastasia.
 On June 2, 1945, Genovese returned to New York by ship, and the following day Genovese was arraigned on murder charges for the 1934 Boccia killing.
-He pleaded not guilty, and was released from custody in 1946.
+He pled not guilty, and was released from custody in 1946.
 On June 10, 1946, another prosecution witness, Jerry Esposito, was found shot to death beside a road in Norwood, New Jersey.